what is jetpack plugin used for

 1. What Is Jetpack, Exactly?

-Depending on which plan you’re on (Free, Security, Complete), Jetpack may include:
+Depending on your plan (Free, Security, or Complete), Jetpack may include:

 • Brute force attack protection